A phase transition creates the geometry of the continuum from discrete space: Discussion

-We have shown how to grow graphs with a Euclidean metric, that is, to satisfy Pythagoras’ theorem, $d^2 = x^2 + y^2$ for the distance $d$ and orthogonal directions $x$ and $y$.
+We have shown how to grow graphs with a Euclidean metric, that is, that satisfy Pythagoras' theorem, $d^2 = x^2 + y^2$, where $d$ is distance and $x$ and $y$ orthogonal directions.
 What about other metrics?
-The most sought-after of course is the Minkowski metric from special relativity, the two-dimensional analog of which is $d^2 = (ct)^2 - x^2$, where $t$ is a time direction and $c$ the speed of light.
+The most important is the Minkowski metric of special relativity, the two-dimensional analog of which is $d^2 = t^2 - x^2$, where $t$ is a time direction.
 How to represent this as a graph is an open question, because nodes must be intricately connected at large coordinate displacements.
-Taking an approach similar to causal set theory \cite{Bombelli,Benincasa}, but with neighbours separated by unit proper time, would suggest that the degree of each node diverges with the logarithm of the volume of space-time (or worse, as a power, for higher dimensions).
+Taking an approach similar to causal set theory \cite{Bombelli,Benincasa}, but with neighbors separated by unit proper time, would suggest that the degree of each node diverges with the logarithm of the volume of space-time (or worse, as a power, for higher dimensions).
 Furthermore, unlike Euclidean space, where the square grid graph at least models a 4-fold rotational symmetry, it is not possible to construct a lattice graph which is symmetric under even a discrete version of the Lorentz transformation.
 Thus, it remains to be seen whether some variant of the walker process can be defined to probe and engender the fabric of space-time.